amjadmajeed200/GTM/README.md

    composer require anees/magento2-aneesgtm
 <h3>Support</h3>
 If you encounter any problems or bugs, please open an issue on GitHub.
-For fast Premium Support visit our Google Tag Manager product page for detail.

 Need help setting up or want to customize this extension to meet your business needs?
-Please email support@magepal.com and if we like your idea we will add this feature for free or at a discounted rate.
+Please email aneesahmadweb@gmail.com and if we like your idea we will add this feature for free or at a discounted rate.